 The second path leads to improving diversity, equity, and inclusivity within our company and team.
 For this purpose, we have partnered with the Diversity Hub, which specialises in training and advising companies on diversity and inclusion.
 As a part of the collaboration, they produced and ran a survey for our employees on diversity topics to see how it‘s represented and respected within our company.
 Based on that, they conducted a webinar for us about inclusive leadership – what practices to use in leading teams, referring to not only the LGBTQIA+ community but also ethnic or religious minorities.
 Through this process, we have updated and strengthened the internal set of D&I outlines, presented to all the newcomers joining our team during the onboarding process.

 We also held two other internal training sessions for our employees.
-One was on diversity and inclusivity in branding, the other on inclusive language.
+One was on diversity and inclusive design, the other on inclusive language.
 We decided that we need to pass this valuable knowledge on as well as update it constantly.
 We hold the webinars and training on a regular basis and work on expert collaborations.
 They allow us to broaden the pool of possibilities to gain quality knowledge.
+Recently we also had a chance to host Marie van Driessche during one of our webinars on inclusive design.

 Impact through clients